Almost daily, we research accessible tourism and wheelchair-friendly travel.

 Final Thoughts on Accessible Tourism

-So there you have it, “Accessible Tourism“, what it is and what it means to us.
+So there you have it, “Accessible Tourism“, and what it means to us.

 To be fair, this is not an in-depth report.
 There simply isn’t enough time in the day because it’s such a big subject.